 Assistive Devices and other Measures that Assist with Accessibility

 A person with a disability may provide their own assistive device for the purpose of obtaining, using and benefitting from Calian’s goods or services.
 Exceptions may occur in situations where Calian has determined that the assistive devices may pose a risk to the health and safety of a person with a disability or the health and safety of others on the premises.

-Persons with a disability may enter premises owned and operated, or operated, by Calian, accompanied by a service animal and keep the animal with them if the public has access to such premises and the animal is not otherwise excluded by law.
-If a service animal is excluded by law, Calian will ensure that alternate means are available to enable the person with a disability to obtain, use or benefit from Calian's goods or services.
+Persons with a disability may enter premises owned and/or operated by Calian accompanied by a service animal and may keep the animal with them if the public has access to such premises and the animal is not otherwise excluded by law.
+If a service animal is excluded by law, Calian will ensure that alternate means are available to enable the person with a disability to obtain, use or benefit from Calian’s goods or services.

-It should be noted that it is the responsibility of the person with a disability to ensure that his or her service animal is kept in control at all times.
+It should be noted that it is the responsibility of the person with a disability to ensure that the service animal is kept in control at all times.

 A person with a disability may enter premises owned and operated, or operated, by Calian with a support person and have access to the support person while on the premises.